 With my semi-gloss white and micro foam roller, I had this done in no time.
 I did a base primer coat with Kilz, then two coats of paint letting cure in between.

 Ready to see this updated Mid Century Modern dresser?
 I am!

 It’s got the updated modern feel mixed with a touch of that brassy bling.
 I love it.
 The white finish gives it that refreshed new look, but I must say my favorite is the dark striped drawers.

 So maybe I’ve made you think again about passing up that Mid Century Modern piece if you love an updated style?
 Or maybe spurred you to give your home a new twist?
 Either way, I had fun and hope you did too reading how something old can look new.

-If you’re interested in this piece for you home, you can find it available in my shop along with many other redeemed furniture, vintage finds, and handmade goods.
+If you’re interested in this piece for you home, you can find it available in my shop (SOLD) along with many other redeemed furniture, vintage finds, and handmade goods.
 Sign up for my newsletter for instant discount on your first purchase as well as receive my FREE furniture buying checklist.
 Details below.